jeremymoreau/covid19mtl/README.md

 I'd be happy to help if you'd like to make a version of this for your own city.
 You can find my contact info here: [jeremymoreau.com](https://jeremymoreau.com/)

+## Running Locally

+Here are the steps to follow if you want to run COVID-19 MTL locally for testing or development purposes:

+1. Clone this repository and install all dependencies in the requirements.txt file in a conda/virtualenv (navigate to the project folder and run `pip install -r requirements.txt`)
+2. Run `python index.py`

 ## Contributors

 - Chinese translation: [Shangge Jiang](https://ca.linkedin.com/in/shangge-vivien-jiang-83418a117)